Will Budapest's Drag Scene Survive the Pandemic and Populism?

 The transformation begins with blocking out eyebrows and applying Supracolor, which is followed by the trickiest thing: the eyeliner.
 If you mess it up, you need to start the whole thing all over again.
-It took Valerie Devine, a 29-year-old drag queen from Budapest, months to master it.
+It took Valerie Divine, a 29-year-old drag queen from Budapest, months to master it.
 “Women say their daily makeup brings out the advantages and hides the flaws.
-In our cases, it gives an entirely different dimension to our faces,” says Devine, who won the Drag Queen Hungary competition last August.
+In our cases, it gives an entirely different dimension to our faces,” says Divine, who won the Drag Queen Hungary competition last August.

-Grounded by the COVID-19 lockdown, Devine is understandably disappointed: The last time he practiced the art of makeup and performed was on Halloween night.
+Grounded by the COVID-19 lockdown, Divine is understandably disappointed: The last time he practiced the art of makeup and performed was on Halloween night.
 Yet, it’s not only stay-at-home orders that are worrying him about the future of his industry in Budapest.

 Over several years, the city has gained global recognition as one of the most progressive nightlife destinations in Central Europe, an image cemented by the 2019 European Best Destinations contest in which Hungary’s capital came first.
 Cosmopolitan, busy and bohemian, it also became an oasis for LGBTQ tolerance.
 The city’s reputation has been central to its ability to draw tourists even as the rest of the country took a conservative turn over the past decade under the rule of Prime Minister Viktor Orbán.